-A good onboarding process is meant to make the role transition smoother and easier for the executive.
+A good onboarding process will make the role transition smoother and easier for the executive.

-Did you know that a structured and well-thought-out onboarding process is proven to increase job satisfaction and performance while minimizing turnover?
+Did you know that a structured and well-thought-out onboarding process increases job satisfaction and performance while minimizing turnover?

 So what is the essential information that should be covered in onboarding?

 This includes the vision, mission, and core values of the organization.
 It serves as a driving force that guides their decision-making.